Today's topic is, how to create a vocabulary learning game using an online tool.

 2. Click on the pull-down menu that is named Select A Template.
 Select the template Random Name Picker.

 3. Next, type the vocabulary words in the yellow book.
 For example, you may want to focus on the writing vocabulary words: plan, draft, revise, and edit.
+4. Then, you can select Typewriter or Fruit Machine to activate the random selection of a word.

 5. Now we are ready to play the game!